 We’ve established that you’ll need to make your products compliant for shipping before posting on Kush.
-But even that gets tricky in 2020 while each state has different interpretations of the 2018 Farm Bill, and it’s definition of .3% THC.
+But even that gets tricky since 2018 when each state has different interpretations of the 2018 Farm Bill, and it’s definition of .3% THC.

 For example, Arizona specifically names Delta 9 THC in their interpretation; “total concentration of Delta-9 THC”, while Oregon is very specific about their Total THC requirements; “the molar sum of THC and THCA”.

 Where does Kush.com fall?
-Again, here’s what the legal team specifially;
+Again, here’s what the legal team specifically;